tidev/titanium-sdk/releasing_the_sdk.md

 # Releasing the SDK

+## Migrating tests to suite

+It's a good habit to migrate any overriden/added tests from the branch over to the suite before cutting a new branch.

+Typically this involves copying any resources from tests/Resources over to titanium-mobile-mocha-suite/Resources.
+For files with the `addontest.js` suffix, you'll want to manually merge over the added tests into the existing suite for the API, i.e. `tests/Resources/ti.ui.tableview.addontest.js` tests should be copy-pasted into `titanium-mobile-mocha-suite/Resources/ti.ui.tableview.test.js`

+Typical steps:

+    # Copy new tests over to suite
+    mv tests/Resources/*.test.js ../titanium-mobile-mocha-suite/Resources
+	git add tests/
+	git commit -m "test: migrate overridden tests to suite" git push origin master
+	# NOTE: you'll need to handle addontest.js files manually
+	cd ../titanium-mobile-mocha-suite
+	# Now edit the app.js to add a require for any new test.js files!
+	git add Resources
+	git commit -m "test: migrate overridden tests from SDK" git push origin master

+NOTE: the `tests/Resources/ti.example.addontest.js` should remain in the SDK!

 ## Cutting a maintenance branch

 Typically before a release we generate a new maintenance branch for it, i.e. `9_0_X`